Pratikshinde55/Terraform-AWS-EC2_EBS_provisioner/README.md

 ![ebs-tera](https://github.com/Pratikshinde55/Terraform-AWSprovider-webserver-configuration/assets/145910708/4273526b-8987-4d70-98c8-e5404d2bba5f)

-⚡Step-7 : (Configuration-install httpd and start service)
+⚡Step-7 : (Configuration-install httpd and start service)⚡

 "null_resource" : It is a type of resource that doesn't correspond to any specific infrastructure component.
  A "null_resource" in Terraform is like an empty container that allows you to execute custom commands or scripts without directly creating any infrastructure.